Scar-46/UnityTopdownGame/README.md

 ## Acknowledgments
 - Unity for providing a robust game development platform.
-- Open-source pixel art creators for inspiring and contributing to the game’s visuals.
+- Open-source pixel art creators for inspiring the game’s visuals.
 - The game development community for their tutorials and support.